 - TV advertising (7%) proved a more popular fundraising marketing method than radio appeal (1%).

-- 5% of donors stated that they were prompted to donate because of regular giving plans that they had in place.
+- 5% of donors stated that they regularly donated to charity.

 |Street coin collector||32|